WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-one.md

 2. Setup Workday (if available) based off the information in [the Onboarding onto the Internship program FAQ](https://wehi-researchcomputing.github.io/faq#onboarding-onto-the-internship-program-workday)
 3. Reach out to your fellow student interns and supervisors to organise the weekly project meetings for the whole of your internship.
 Your supervisor can then create a weekly calendar invite on your behalf.
 4. Schedule two regular co-working sessions per week with your fellow student interns, without supervisors.
 These can be used so you can work together.
 The second co-working session should be co-ordinated with your sister project.
 A sister project is a project that is working on a similar set of technology to you that you would regularly talk to.
-6. Add your WEHI email to the Sharepoint/Teams "WEHI-wide student intern group" by following the ["How do I get access to the WEHI-wide student intern group using my WEHI email address?"](faq#how-do-i-get-access-to-the-wehi-wide-student-intern-group-using-my-wehi-email-address) FAQ
+6. Add your WEHI email (if you have one) to the Sharepoint/Teams "WEHI-wide student intern group" by following the ["How do I get access to the WEHI-wide student intern group using my WEHI email address?"](faq#how-do-i-get-access-to-the-wehi-wide-student-intern-group-using-my-wehi-email-address) FAQ
 7. Read [the Social Media Policy for student interns](social_media_policy).
+8. Create a chat room for your team to make communication easier - find out what everyone is most likely to use and use that!

 You can see the full list in [the key milestones and onboarding emails page](emails-and-key-milestones).

-## Onboarding documentation
+## Onboarding documentation to understand high-level context

 Please [read through the welcome presentation slides](https://www.canva.com/design/DAGLV0H1qOk/dID_FQC6UBABBsPsNDgCyA/view?utm_content=DAGLV0H1qOk) as this will help you ease your way into WEHI.
 This includes the setup of your WEHI email and other things.